evykassirer/notes/cs341/341notes.md

 Proof:

-- we hae f, a poly trans from Π1 to Π2 and A, a polytime algorithm to solve Π2
+- we have f, a poly trans from Π1 to Π2 and A, a polytime algorithm to solve Π2
 - how to solve Π1 in poly time?
  - step 1: compute f(I)
  - step 2: run A(f(I))
-- clearly this yeilds the corret answer (yes/no) for I
+- clearly this yields the corret answer (yes/no) for I
 - does this run in poly time?
  - let size(I) = n
  - step 1 takes O(n^k) where k is a positive integer -- this constructs f(I)